Battle of Jerusalem: Capture of Jerusalem

 By 1 December the fighting for Jerusalem was almost over.
 The Ottoman Army had failed to win any ground as a result of their counterattacks, and the advancing British troops were successfully replacing their tired comrades who were well entrenched close to Jerusalem.
 On 2 December the relief of the XXI Corps by the XX Corps was completed when the 10th (Irish) Division relieved the 52nd (Lowland) Division.
 And each side began to adjust and improve their lines, leaving insecure or hard to defend places.
 The British increased the number of soldiers in their line to create a powerful concentration.
 Over four days the 10th (Irish) and 74th (Yeomanry) Divisions extended their positions, while the extended position held by the 60th (2/2nd London) Division was shortened.

 On 3 December, the 16th Battalion Devonshire Regiment, 229th Brigade, 74th (Yeomanry) Division recaptured Beit Ur el Foqa.
 This infantry attack was launched from the head of the Wadi Zeit at 01:00, and by 03:30 the village had been captured, along with 17 prisoners and three machine guns.
 The position was impossible to hold, as it was overlooked by Ottoman positions on higher ground.
 Bombing and hand-to-hand fighting continued all morning, and the battalion withdrew, suffering 300 casualties.
-It has been claimed that on 3 December the Ottoman Army had abandoned their counterattacks and that fighting in the Judean Hills ceased.
+It has been claimed that on 3 December the Ottoman Army had abandoned their counterattacks and that fighting in the Hebron Hills ceased.